louisrli/recoded-facebook-full/README.md

 requests](https://essenceofcode.com/2019/10/29/the-art-of-small-pull-requests/),
 by the way, are an essential practice when working with a team).

+#### Profile Page
+Make a profile page so that when you click on someone's profile, it goes to their profile page (with routing!)

 #### Comments\*

 * On the profile of another user, each user is allowed to leave exactly one